 - an appreciation of the various components underlying this approach

-- an understanding of how these fit together to deliver
+- an understanding of how these fit together

 You can view clinical guidance on implementing the care pathway: